Want Social Norms? 9-Steps to Building a Strong Culture (Part 1)

 Social virtual worlds can be constructed outside of the constraints of physical space, existing social norms, and even physics can be left behind.
 It’s exciting to reimagine new online worlds and the interesting subgroups forming around diverse interests.

 How do you make culture visible to people?
-And communicate clearly in an easy to understand way what you value and what is going to make people welcome in your platform?
+And communicate clearly in an easy to understand what behavior is welcome there and what isn’t.

 Learn how by using this social science toolkit for culture creation.
 If an anthropologist or sociologist arrives in a new place to study a group of people, they will study what is sacred, what is funny, and how people act through the lens of these nine elements.
 Now, you can use this tool kit to reflect on existing social VR cultures, and consider how you will use it to construct entirely new ones.